Simultaneously search for multi-target Galactic binary gravitational waves: Parameter degeneracy

 \subsection{The overlapping signals from LDC1-4 injection sources}

 We identified injection sources with SNR $\ge7$ in LDC1-4 data and evaluated the presence of overlapping sources among them for two-year detection.
 These injection sources were categorized based on SNR thresholds: SNR $\ge15$ or SNR ranging from $7$ to $15$.
 In Tab.~\ref{table:3}, ``Sole" indicates that no other source occurs within its own $5\times \mathrm{d}f$ range, thus not considered an overlapping source. ``Two" indicates a source overlapping within the $5\times \mathrm{d}f$ range, as illustrated in Fig.~\ref{fig:F_statistic_distribution8} and Fig.~\ref{fig:F_statistic_distribution9}. ``Three" denotes three continuous overlapping sources, where the frequency interval between two sources is less than $5\times \mathrm{d}f$, and the interval between one of the sources and the third source is also less than $5\times \mathrm{d}f$, as depicted in Fig.~\ref{fig:F_statistic_distribution13} and Fig.~\ref{fig:F_statistic_distribution14}. ``Four" indicates four continuous overlapping sources in a sequence, and so on.
-Among the injection sources with SNR $\ge15$, we found a maximum of five continuous overlapping sources, with non-overlapping sources comprising 73.6\%.
-For injection sources with SNR between 7 and 15, up to ten continuous overlapping sources were observed, with non-overlapping sources accounting for only 47.2\%.
-It is evident that as SNR decreases, the likelihood of overlapping sources increases, impacting our signal processing and reducing the detection rate of the search pipeline.
+Among the injection sources with SNR $\ge15$, we found a maximum of five continuous overlapping sources, with non-overlapping sources comprising 73.4\%.
+For injection sources with SNR between 7 and 15, up to eleven continuous overlapping sources were observed, with non-overlapping sources accounting for only 47.5\%.
+It is evident that as SNR decreases, the likelihood of overlapping sources increases, impacting the signal processing.
 In fact, we expect as the detection time increases, more and more signals can be resolved, which means that there will be more and more overlap problems.